Reasons for cutting down on alcohol

 A sound night’s sleep.
 Brighter skin.
 More time and energy.
-Cutting back on alcohol can have some positive effects on the way you look and feel – often within just a few days.
-And while you enjoy them, you’ll be reducing your longer term risk of some serious illnesses such as cancer and liver and heart disease.
+Cutting back on alcohol can have positive effects on the way you look and feel – often within just a few days.
+And at the same time, you’ll be reducing your longer term risk of serious illnesses such as cancer and liver and heart disease.

 If you’ve decided to cut back, here are some benefits to look out for.

-Some people find it helps them drop off, but alcohol affects the quality of your sleep.
-When you drink too much, you spend less of the night in a deep, restorative slumber.
+Alcohol affects your sleep.
+When you drink you spend less time in the deep, restorative stages of sleep.
 You’re also more likely to wake early and find it hard to drop off again.
-Now that you’re cutting back, you should notice your sleep improving.
-That can have a knock-on benefit for everything from your mood to your ability to concentrate.
+By cutting back on alcohol, the quality of your sleep should improve, which can also benefit your mood and help your ability to concentrate.1,2

-If you’re already feeling sad or anxious, alcohol is likely to make it much worse.
-The day after you've been drinking heavily you are likely to feel pretty low.
+Alcohol can make stress and anxiety worse.
 This is because drinking too much interferes with the neurotransmitters in our brains, so alcohol can affect your mental health.
-Drinking less can mean that you feel happier, more of the time1.
+Drinking less can mean that you feel happier, more of the time.
 Try keeping a mood diary to see if you notice the difference.2

-Alcohol can interfere with your immune system making it harder to fight off bugs.
-And with its negative effects on your sleep and mood, drinking too much can make you feel tired, sluggish and generally a bit under the weather.
-Drink less and it shouldn’t take too long before you notice that you have more energy2.
+With its negative effects on your sleep and mood, drinking too much can make you feel tired, sluggish and generally a bit under the weather.
+Drink less and it shouldn’t take too long before you notice that you have more energy.2

 If you tend to drink in the same place, or at the same time, or with the same people, cutting back may mean you change your routine.
-By doing something different with your time you could discover other interests and meet new people.
-Keep a note of the money you save on alcohol and use it to treat yourself.
+By doing something different with your time you could discover new interests and meet new people.
+You might even save some money too.

-Cutting down on alcohol will reduce your risk of developing cancer, liver or heart disease and could lower your blood pressure.
-You may not be able to see the difference you’re making, but by drinking within the UK Chief Medical Officers' (CMO) low risk drinking guidelines, you can be confident you’re doing your body a massive favour.
+Cutting down on alcohol will reduce your risk of developing seven types of cancer, as well as reducing your risk of liver or heart disease.
+It could even lower your blood pressure.6 You may not be able to see the difference you’re making, but by drinking within the UK Chief Medical Officers' (CMO) low risk drinking guidelines, you can be confident you’re helping your long term health.